-- Only use the University's IT Facilities in accordance with the IT Security Policy, the Data Protection Code of Practice and the FOI Policy and Procedures (see Schedule A). - Only use the University's IT Facilities (including software) for permitted uses, which are restricted to the educational purposes, listed below. - Not use the University's IT Facilities for any use which is prohibited or otherwise in breach of these Rules
+- Only use the University's IT Facilities in accordance with the IT Security Policy, the Data Protection Policy, Computer Misuse Act and the FOI Policy and Procedures (see Schedule A). - Only use the University's IT Facilities (including software) for permitted uses, which are restricted to the educational purposes, listed below. - Not use the University's IT Facilities for any use which is prohibited or otherwise in breach of these Rules